zylx0532/lolisafe/README.md

 For example, if you only want to generate thumbnails for image files, you can do `yarn thumbs 1`.

+## Virus scanning

+This project is using [clamav](https://www.clamav.net/) to scan files for viruses through [node-clam-engine](https://github.com/srijs/node-clam-engine).

+You will need to install dependencies listed [here](https://github.com/srijs/node-clam-engine#installation).

+If you do not want to use it, you may remove `clam-engine` from the `package.json` file.

+This has only been tested with an Ubuntu machine.

 ## Running

 1. Ensure you have at least version 8.0.0 of node installed